DioxusLabs/dioxus/docs/guide/src/en/getting_started/mobile.md

 Mobile support is currently best suited for CRUD-style apps, ideally for internal teams who need to develop quickly but don't care much about animations or native widgets.

-This guide is primarily targetted for iOS apps, however, you can follow it while using the `android` guide in `cargo-mobile`.
+This guide is primarily targeted at iOS apps, however, you can follow it while using the `android` guide in `cargo-mobile`.

 ## Getting Set up